 EKG /ECG Technicians assist the physicians and nurses obtain a graphical reading of the heart using an electrocardiograph or EKG Machine.
 They provide the printed graphical output to the physician for interpretation.

 EKG/ECG Technicians work in hospitals, physician offices, medical and diagnostic labs and in ambulatory healthcare services.

-No. You do not have to be nationally certified as an EKG/ECG technician to work in Maryland.
-Graduating from a State approved EKG/ECG approved program such as our program is all you need.
-However, we strongly suggest, and highly recommend that our graduates become nationally certified just in case you transfer to another state where it is required, or find a potential employer who prefers someone who is nationally certified.
+No. You do not have to be nationally-certified as an EKG/ECG technician to work in Maryland.
+Graduating from a State-approved EKG/ECG program, such as our program, is all you need.
+However, we strongly suggest, and highly recommend, that our graduates become nationally-certified just in case you transfer to another state where it may be required, or find a potential employer who prefers someone who is nationally-certified.